fenayati/spa-riley/notes.md

 ### GraphQL Queries in non-page Components

 The `graphql` query can only be used in page components.
 For non-page components, use `useStaticQuery` inside the component.

+# Push to Netlify

+The environment variables have to begin with `GATSBY_` in order to be available by client JS in browser.